 On August 11, Richelieu established his headquarters in Linden, a suburb of Hannover.

 - The Duc de Randan's Corps reached Neustadt am Rübenberge on the way to Nienburg.

-- King George II gave full power to Cumberland to negotiate with Richelieu the neutrality of Hanover.
+- King George II gave full power to Cumberland to negotiate the neutrality of Hanover with Richelieu.
 He also instructed Steinberg, his ambassador in Vienna, to try to obtain the neutrality for the Electorate of Hanover, promising not to interfere as elector in the affairs in Germany.
 He also made similar representations in Paris through the intercession of Denmark.

 On August 13, the cities of Braunschweig and Wolfenbüttel capitulated.
 All funds were seized and war contributions imposed.

 On August 15, d'Armentières's Corps, still at Minden, was reinforced with 14 sqns arriving from Münster.